Welch Allyn Defibrillator Attorney

 Inadequate Filtering of Electromagnetic Noise

 The Welch Allyn AED 10 and MRL JumpStart could have electromagnetic noise interference, causing a shock to be delivered to a patient with a non-shockable rhythm.
 Simply, in the case of inadequate electromagnetic noise filtering, the device cannot decipher shockable rhythms and, therefore, misfires and fails to fire.
-There has been one incident in which this occurred and 7 incidents in which the device failed to recognize a shockable rhythm during routine testing.
-There are 10,735 devices that may have this defect.
+There has been one incident in which this occurred and 7 incidents in which the device failed to recognize a shockable rhythm.
+10,735 devices may have this defect.
 They were all manufactured between October 3, 2002 and December 30, 2004.

 The AED 10 could fail due to blown F1 fuses.
 In such a case, the device would be inoperable and warning light would illuminate, alerting of the condition.
 A fuse could blow during use, which would cease defibrillation and possibly result in death.
 There are 4,568 devices that may have this defect.
 They were all manufactured between May 18, 2004 and December 30, 2004.